About the Local Offer

 Advert in ‘Health and Community Guide’ 15/16 and 16/17, distributed to GP practices, taken on home visits and included in new patient packs.

-Regular articles in the SEND Local Area Newsletter, My Bucks e-newsletter from Buckinghamshire County Council, District newsletters.
+Regular articles in the SEND Local Area Newsletter and other Buckinghamshire Council newsletters.

 Advert on digi-screen shown in all GP surgeries across the county.